 Like I previously mentioned, when Warner Bros. hired Joss Whedon to take over as director of Justice League, they were hoping that he would bring the same magic touch to this film that he brought to The Avengers, and that he would give critics and audiences plenty of reasons to laugh and enjoy themselves and be happy with the new direction that the DCEU was heading into.
 Unfortunately, that magic touch was nowhere to be found, and everything that Whedon did with his reshoots only made things worse.
 Much worse.
 And damn near unrecognizable from what Snyder’s original version of Justice League was supposed to be.
 Starting with…

 Henry Cavill’s face which, due to Paramount Pictures’ refusal to let him shave the moustache that he had grown for his role in Mission: Impossible - Fallout (though some people have a theory that Cavill just simply refused to shave it off, as his own petty way of showing support for Snyder), had to be altered with visual effects in order to remove said moustache, and left him looking…odd, like Adam Baldwin if he was left in the oven for too long.
-Characters behaving in ways that made little to no sense, from Batman apprehending a burglar (Holt McCallany) and using him as live bait so that a Parademon would show up and he could figure out what its weaknesses are, to The Flash complaining about tall people and brunch and being scared about not knowing how to fight when battling other super-villains, despite the fact that his cameo appearance in Suicide Squad showed him taking Captain Boomerang into custody with not much difficulty, to Batman thinking that antagonizing Wonder Woman over the death of Steve Trevor and telling her to get over it was anything resembling a good idea, to Martha Kent talking to Lois Lane and telling her that Clark once described her as “the thirstiest reporter he’d ever met.”
+Characters behaving in ways that made little to no sense, from Batman apprehending a burglar (Holt McCallany) and using him as live bait so that a Parademon would show up and he could figure out what its weaknesses are, to The Flash complaining about tall people and about brunch and about being scared of not knowing how to really fight super-villains, despite the fact that his cameo appearance in Suicide Squad showed him taking down Captain Boomerang with not much difficulty, to Batman thinking that antagonizing Wonder Woman over the death of Steve Trevor and telling her to get over it was anything resembling a good idea, to Martha Kent talking to Lois Lane and telling her that Clark once described her as “the thirstiest reporter he’d ever met.”
 The nameless, personality-free Russian family who simply existed so that they would be rescued by the Justice League and give the audience reasons to be more invested in their final battle against Steppenwolf.
 (Which was the same tactic that Whedon used for the final battle in Sokovia in Avengers: Age Of Ultron) The Flash being so goofy when using his super-speed that he falls on top of Wonder Woman and has his face land in her cleavage.
 (Which was the same joke that Whedon used between Bruce Banner and Black Widow in Avengers: Age Of Ultron).
-Steppenwolf looking and being very forgettable and ordinary as a villain in every possible way.
-Having the film being way too reliant on jokes that just did not work.
-Having the entire final battle turn the sky red, for some reason.
-And then having ridiculously large flowers growing out of the ground at the end of the final battle, for…some reason.
+Steppenwolf looking and being forgettable and ordinary as a villain in every possible way.
+Having the film be way too reliant on jokes that just did not work.
+Having the final battle turn the entire sky red, and then cause ridiculously large flowers to grow from out of the ground at the end of this battle, for some reason.

 And as much as Warner Bros. hoped for the best in hiring Joss Whedon to get Justice League to the finish line (mainly so that studio chairman Toby Emmerich and former studio CEO Kevin Tsujihara would get their year-end bonuses), what they saw made them realize that they had only gotten the absolute worst.